History shows the Switch’s small line-up won’t impact sales

 However, once we realised that we wouldn't be touching Super Mario Odyssey until Christmas 2017 and that Suda's game didn't even have a title let alone any gameplay to show, the excitement began to evaporate.
-While most fans and onlookers accepted the hybrid console with open arms (finder included), its launch line-up (which started with a measly five titles) received a far colder reception.
+While most fans and onlookers accepted the hybrid console with open arms, its launch line-up (which started with a measly five titles) received a far colder reception.

 "What good's a console without anything to play on it?"

 You've probably heard it all ad nauseam because people like to pretend they won't be scrambling to grab a Switch the moment a new Metroid is announced.

 By all means, criticise the Nintendo Switch.
 We're days away from launch and still know next to nothing about its online service, it won't support multimedia services like Netflix and YouTube when it first launches and the Australian asking price is a little ridiculous.
 These are all fair jabs at Nintendo's versatile little console.
 Claiming that its small launch line-up will have a serious impact on console sales is not.